SteCiu01/DAX-Filtering-and-Data-Modelling/DAX-Codes/Data-Model-for-Filter-Contex-Measures/README.md

-# Data Model for Filter Contex
+# Data Model for Filter Contex Measures

 Using slicers based on some columns of a fact table can be generally acceptable if you don't have a specific Dim table, however there is to be careful when you want to use that same column also within a filter context measure.